An adaptation of the beloved, award-winning children’s novel.

 Robert Westall’s The Machine Gunners has been read, studied – and loved – by successive generations of younger readers.
 It won the Carnegie Medal and was voted one of the most important children’s novels of the past seventy years.

-This thrilling stage adaptation comes from the award-winning playwright Ali Taylor, and premiered at the Polka Theatre, London.
+This thrilling stage adaptation comes from the award-winning playwright Ali Taylor, and premiered at the Polka Theatre, London, in 2011.
 It provides rich opportunities for discussion in the classroom, and for staging by schools, youth theatres and amateur companies.